Skip to main content

 • Font: JetBrains Mono (free, excellent ligatures)

-Everything is managed through a dotfiles repository on GitHub.
-When I set up a new machine, one script installs all tools and symlinks all configuration files.
-From a fresh Fedora install to a fully configured development environment takes about 30 minutes.
+Everything lives in a dotfiles repo on GitHub.
+New machine setup is one script that installs all tools and symlinks all configs.
+Fresh Fedora install to fully working dev environment: about 30 minutes.

 # My setup script (simplified)